nfreear/leaflet.plugins/README.md

 <script src="path/to/Leaflet.a11y.js"></script>
 ```

-Then, call initialize the accessibility plugin with `L.a11y.onLoad` before calling `setView`:
+Then, initialize the accessibility plugin with `L.a11y.onLoad` before calling `setView`:

 ```js
 const MAP = L.map('map')